|£39,347 to £44,263 per annum, pro rata for part time hours (Grade 6)

-Cardiff University School of Social Sciences is seeking to recruit a Research Associate to work in the Children's Social Care Research and Development Centre (CASCADE) that is located within the School
+Cardiff University School of Social Sciences is seeking to recruit a Research Associate to work within the Children's Social Care Research and Development Centre (CASCADE) Research Centre that is located within the School.

-For an informal discussion about the role please contact Dr Diaz, DiazCP@cardiff.ac.uk
+For an informal discussion about the role please contact Jonathan, Scourfield@cardiff.ac.uk

 Please be aware that Cardiff University reserves the right to close this vacancy early should sufficient applications be received.